 |Children & Adult||Rp50.000|

 Nuart Sculpture Park’s basic facilities include a spacious parking lot and clean toilets.
 The gallery has several restaurants inside the building.
 The signature café, N’Cafe, offers a Balinese delicacy.
 Obviously, the Balinese crispy duck is the star dish, the all-time people’s favorite.
-Small food stands are scattered around the garden area where visitors can buy mineral water of snacks.
+Small food stands are scattered around the garden area where visitors can buy mineral water or snacks.

 How To Get To Nuart Sculpture Park

 There’s a public transport option available.
-Tourist can take a public van with route Sarijadi – Stasiun Hall and make a stop at Rusun Sarijadi.
+Tourists can take a public van with route Sarijadi – Stasiun Hall and make a stop at Rusun Sarijadi.
 From there on, tourists still need to walk around 1 kilometer or take a motorcycle taxi instead.
 Nuart Sculpture Park’s location is deep in a suburban residential area.
 There’s no public transportation stops right in front of its entrance.